 The Contoura Vision treatment begins by using the Topolyzer VARIO to measure over 22,000 elevation points on the cornea.
 It maps the eye’s curvature and microscopic irregularities.

-Using the data, the surgeon employs planning software to generate a customized treatment plan.
+Using the data, the surgeon employs planning software to generate a customised treatment plan.
 The plan includes both refractive error correction and topographic surface regularisation.

 Next, a corneal flap is created using a femtosecond laser or microkeratome.
 The WaveLight excimer laser performs the ablation with real-time guidance from the topography map data.
 The flap is repositioned after the reshaping process is complete.